Upstate Art Weekend at KinoSaito

 Expanded Open Hours for Upstate Art Weekend

-KinoSaito and the KinoSaito Coffee Bar will be open for additional hours on Thursday, June 25, 2026 and Monday, June 29, 2026 for Upstate Art Weekend.
+KinoSaito and the KinoSaito Coffee Bar will be open for additional hours until 6pm on Thursday, June 25, 2026 and Monday, June 29, 2026 for Upstate Art Weekend and the rest of Summer.

 Open Studios